LittleBread69/apxsqrt/README.md

 # transition to https://github.com/LittleBread69/ApproxyMath
 FR: Le code de apxsqrt n'est plus mis à jour, il a été transitionné dans un projet englobant d'autres fonctions.
 Toutefois, le code sera mis à jour dans le nouveau projet intitulé: ApproxyMath.

-En: EN: The code for apxsqrt is no longer being updated; it has been transitioned into a project that links and fusions other functions.
+EN: The code for apxsqrt is no longer being updated; it has been transitioned into a project that links and fusions other functions.
 However, the code will be updated within the new project titled ApproxyMath.